Epidemiology-informed Graph Neural Network for Heterogeneity-aware Epidemic Forecasting: Methodologies

 \subsection{Epidemic Forecasting Decoder Module}

-Finally, by simultaneously capturing the spatio-temporal heterogeneity and mechanistic heterogeneity across different locations, our framework applies an FC layer to predict future epidemic transmission risk, providing the epidemic forecasting result $\hat{\boldsymbol{Y}}_{t+h}$ in time step $t+h$:
+Finally, by simultaneously capturing the spatio-temporal heterogeneity and mechanistic heterogeneity across different locations, our framework applies an FC layer to predict the infection number, providing the epidemic forecasting result $\hat{\boldsymbol{Y}}_{t+h}$ in time step $t+h$: